vitejs/vite/docs/guide/ssr.md

   // When the server restarts (for example after the user modifies
   // vite.config.js), `vite.middlewares` is still going to be the same
   // reference (with a new internal stack of Vite and plugin-injected
-  // middlewares.
+  // middlewares).
 The following is valid even after restarts. app.use(vite.middlewares)

   app.use('*', async (req, res) => {